In light of the COVID19 pandemic, we’re doing all we can to ensure the health and safety of our customers.

 - Centre console

-- We ask that you call to cancel a tour if you are unwell or experiencing any of the COVID 19 symptoms/ We will waive the usual cancellation fee in this case if it is within the 48 hour period prior to the start time.
+- We ask that you call to cancel a tour if you are unwell or experiencing any of the COVID-19 symptoms/ In exceptional circumstances we will waive the usual cancellation fee in this case if it is within the 48 hour period prior to the start time.

 - If you arrive for a tour and are deemed unwell or have COVID19 symptoms, the host has the right to refuse service and must insist that anyone with these symptoms does not enter the vehicle or commence a tour.

 - Guests are to provide immediate advice about illness, contact with infection or vulnerability to COVID-19, or have travelled from an area of high transmission.
-Guests will be asked about this via an online questionnaire the day prior to their tour, and additionally on the day of the tour prior to commencement where deemed necessary.
+Guests will be asked about this via an email prior to their tour, and additionally on the day of the tour prior to commencement where deemed necessary.

 Reporting and Documentation